Skip to content

 • mesa-utils, libglu1-mesa-dev, freeglut3-dev, mesa-common-dev, libglfw3-dev (Linux)

-Windows Build Environment Setup
+Windows Build Environment Configuration

 It is recommended to use Windows Terminal and select the corresponding VS environment tab for compilation.
 Windows Terminal If not using Windows Terminal, you can configure as follows: